Harsh-patel77/Hacking-misconfigured-IoT-devices-/README.md

 # Hacking-misconfigured-IoT-devices-

 ## Project Summary:
-in this practical you will learn how to exploit IoT devices that are misconfigured or using default credentials and exposed to the outside network.
+in this practical we will demonstrate IoT (Internet of Things) devices that are misconfigured or using default credentials and exposed to the outside network.

 ## Step:1